 Welcome to the next installment of our Reader Success Series where Million Mile Secrets Readers share how they booked a trip with miles & points to get Big Travel with Small Money!

-A big thank you to Dale for sharing his story!
+A big thank you to Jonathan for sharing his story!